Leerrooy95/Global-Layers-of-Control/README.md

 ## The Asymmetric Alliance: A Forensic Audit of the Global Vendor-State

-Status: Active Intelligence / Rolling Assessment
+Status: Active / Rolling Assessment
 Version: 2.1 (International Layer)
 Date: December 6, 2025